myprysm/vertx-pipeline/README.md

 check what we can possibly do.

 It is recommended to use Maven `exec` plugin to facilitate the development phase.
+With the following configuration you will be able to run `mvn exec:java` to launch your pipelines.

 ```
 <plugin>